Frequently Asked Questions

 - Where does video encryption happen?

-- Should I use In-browser players or player applications?
+- Should I use an in-browser player or player applications?

 - Which browsers support DRM for video services?